 Homestead is a very small borough located in the state of Pennsylvania.
 With a population of 2,887 people and just one neighborhood, Homestead is the 511th largest community in Pennsylvania.
 Homestead has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Homestead is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Homestead isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Homestead are a mix of both white- and blue-collar jobs.
 Overall, Homestead is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Homestead who work in sales jobs (17.82%), healthcare suport services (12.95%), and office and administrative support (9.06%).

 Also of interest is that Homestead has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Homestead is that it can take a long time to commute to work.
-In Homestead, the average commute to work is 32.54 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Homestead’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Homestead, however, the average commute to work is quite long.
+On average, people spend 32.54 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The percentage of adults in Homestead with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.56% of adults in Homestead have a bachelor's degree or advanced degree.
+The citizens of Homestead are slightly less educated than the national average of 21.84% for the average city or town: 14.56% of adults in Homestead have a bachelor's degree or advanced degree

 Homestead is an extremely ethnically-diverse borough.
 The people who call Homestead home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Homestead residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Homestead include German, Irish, Italian, English, and African.